Castle Rock, Colorado: Parks and recreation

 Castle Rock's open space and parks comprise 27% the town's total land area (5415 acre of parks and open space / 20224 acre total land area).
 Additionally, there are nearly 75 mi of soft-surface and paved trails.

 Culture

 Points of interest

 Philip S. Miller Park is the largest park project in Castle Rock.
 "Phase One" of the park was opened to the public on October 25, 2014.
-It remains under construction.
-The park is named after a local banker and philanthropist who, with his wife, Jerry, left trust monies to Castle Rock in the mid-1990s.
+The park is named after a local banker and philanthropist, who with his wife Jerry, left trust monies to Castle Rock in the mid-1990s.
 The Phillip S. Miller Activity Center is included in the park's 300 acres.

 The Castle Rock Historical Museum is in the former Denver and Rio Grande Railway depot building on Elbert Street.
 This building is purported to have been built in 1875.
 It is made of rhyolite taken from local quarries.
 The museum depicts how Castle Rock has changed over the years.